opencord/openolt/README.md

 * `OPENOLT_BAL_<BAL_VER>.patch` - A patch to Broadcom software to allow compilation with C++ based openolt

-The versions currently supported by the OpenOLT driver are:
+The versions currently supported by the OpenOLT agent are:

 * SW-BCM68620_2_6_0_1.zip
 * sdk-all-6.5.7.tar.gz